Dmitry Feichtner-Kozlov: Biography

 which he wrote together with computer scientists Maurice Herlihy and Sergio Rajsbaum has been selected as a Notable Book on the Best of Computing 2013 list by the Association for Computing Machinery.

 He is a managing editor of the Journal of Applied and Computational Topology, published by Springer-Verlag.

 Personal life

-Feichtner-Kozlov is married to Eva-Maria Feichtner, with whom he frequently collaborates mathematically.
+Feichtner-Kozlov is married to Eva-Maria Feichtner, with whom he academically collaborates frequently.